 Toggle: English / Spanish

 Cocaine is an illegal stimulant drug that affects your central nervous system.
+It comes from the Erythroxylum coca plant, which is found in many parts of the world.
 It produces a sense of extreme joy by causing the brain to release higher than normal amounts of some biochemicals.
-However, cocaine's effects on other parts of the body can be very serious or even deadly.
+However, cocaine's effects on other parts of the body can be very serious, or even deadly.

 Intoxication - cocaine

 - Taking too much cocaine, or too concentrated a form of cocaine